robotics-upo/nix_simulator/README.md

 The following characteristics are still pending:

--[] Add a thermal and a RGB camera to the sensing head -[] Add noise to the odometry estimation
+ - [ ]Add a thermal and a RGB camera to the sensing head
+ - [ ]Add noise to the odometry estimation
--[] Add motor to the flipper in the raposaNG platform -[] Add simulated imu, mainly to use with MCL3D
+ - [ ]Add motor to the flipper in the raposaNG platform
+ - [ ]Add simulated imu, mainly to use with MCL3D
--[] Add more noise to odometry
+ - [ ]Add more noise to odometry